December 11, 2010

 Fred H. Knelman

-In his book Every Life Is A Story (1999)
+In his book Every Life Is A Story: The Social Relations of Science, Ecology and Peace (1998)

 PROCHNOW’S PRINCIPLE: